bmcorser/_bmcorser.github.io/blog/2014/12/04/the-ipfs.rst

-The theme of decentralised systems and decentralisation has caught the attention of the zeitgeist and if the impact of widespread adoption (after the development works are underway) of a public, global, "interplanetary" filesystem can be communicated to computer users as a whole, the IPFS could become a reality and some pretty exciting stuff would be able to follow.
+The theme of decentralised systems and decentralisation has caught the attention of the zeitgeist and if the impact of widespread adoption (after the development works are underway) of a public, global, “interplanetary” filesystem can be communicated to computer users as a whole, the IPFS could become a reality and some pretty exciting stuff would be able to follow.

-.. [#] Read "young".
+.. [#] Read “young”.
-.. [#] Well, there's a GitHub issue that says someone expressed an interest at
+.. [#] Well, there’s a GitHub issue that says someone expressed an interest at
        https://github.com/jbenet/ipfs/issues/4
-.. [#] "Kademlia: A Peer-to-peer Information System Based on the XOR Metric"
+.. [#] “Kademlia: A Peer-to-peer Information System Based on the XOR Metric”
        Petar Maymounkov, David Mazières (2002)
        http://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf
-.. [#] "Chord: A Scalable Peer-to-peer Lookup Protocol for Internet
+.. [#] “Chord: A Scalable Peer-to-peer Lookup Protocol for Internet
-       Applications" Ion Stoica, Robert Morris, David Liben-Nowell, David R.
+       Applications” Ion Stoica, Robert Morris, David Liben-Nowell, David R.
        Karger, M. Frans Kaashoek, Frank Dabek, Hari Balakrishnan (2001) http://pdos.csail.mit.edu/papers/chord:sigcomm01/chord_sigcomm.pdf
 .. [#] http://michaelnielsen.org/blog/consistent-hashing/
-.. [#] "A Measurement Study of Peer-to-Peer File Sharing
+.. [#] “A Measurement Study of Peer-to-Peer File Sharing
-       Systems" Stefan Saroiu, P. Krishna Gummadi, Steven D. Gribble (2001) http://research.microsoft.com/en-us/um/people/ssaroiu/publications/tr/uw/2001/uw-cse-01-06-02.pdf
+       Systems” Stefan Saroiu, P. Krishna Gummadi, Steven D. Gribble (2001) http://research.microsoft.com/en-us/um/people/ssaroiu/publications/tr/uw/2001/uw-cse-01-06-02.pdf
 .. [#] http://en.wikipedia.org/wiki/Hash_function#Uniformity
-.. [#] Probably a dedicated "namespaces" DHT that would store named pointers to
+.. [#] Probably a dedicated “namespaces” DHT that would store named pointers to
-       objects in the "content" DHT.
+       objects in the “content” DHT.